How to Plant, Grow and Care For Plumeria

 11. Once the cutting is firmly rooted, you can transplant it into the ground or a larger pot and enjoy your new plant.

-Give your seeds a bit of water, and they should start showing up within 1-3 weeks.
+Give your seeds a bit of water, and they should start showing up within one to three weeks.
 That’s it!
-Then, simply let your plant grow until it is about 1’ tall and transplant it to its final destination.
+Then, simply let your plant grow until it is about one foot tall and transplant it to its final destination.

 Grafting